animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > I was accepted into his PhD group not knowing that, didn't know that for another year, and when I found out 1 year in, I was shocked.
 He said he was "obsessed with" Buffy, which he added is "kind of weird."
 I dropped off my "Buffy the Vampire Slayer and Philosophy: Fear and Trembling in Sunnydale" book, with a kind note, in his mailbox as a gift, re-gifting it from my best friend.
 >
 > Henry had a rare taste for something that others hadn't heard of, that would later contribute to the creation of something everybody has heard of.
 Joss Whedon wrote The Avengers, and interestingly, Henry quipped and talked in a way reminiscent of Joss Whedon, and had previously done some theater writing, but as my advisor, Buffy's Watcher (advisor) Giles would be the best analogy.
 Similarly, I had a rare appreciation for MHDPA, which became ChatGPT.
 Much like Marvel movies, the method I liked would go on to destroy civilization.
+>
+> Back in high school, all the best *shows* got cancelled, for which Joss Whedon was notorious, because of Firefly.
+So I am adding this just to say that I am not cancelling Henry.

 <!--
 Henry and I both didn't have experience with deep learning prior to when I entered the PhD program.
 Up until that summer before my first year as a PhD student, I had been working with random forest models.
 I had to teach myself — really quickly —  and through hard-to-believe intuition, the full state of the art and then some as I started the program, as I took grad-level depth and "breadth" courses, none of which at the University of Rochester were especially helpful, and my professors and students around me had very little to offer.